Where to Stay in Kyoto: A Neighborhood Map and Travel Guide

 If you’ve ever seen a photo of Kyoto that made your heart skip a beat, chances are it was taken in Higashiyama.
 This eastern district is where Kyoto wears its history most vividly: think stone-paved lanes, lantern-lit tea houses, and views of temple roofs framed by cherry blossoms or autumn leaves.
 Gion, just to the north, is Kyoto’s most famous geisha district, where the past still lingers in the click of wooden sandals on cobblestone streets.

-From left to right: A peaceful moment near the Kiyomizu-dera pagoda, crowds gathering at the temple gates, and a glowing lantern lighting a quiet street in Gion.
+From left to right: A peaceful moment near the Kiyomizu-dera pagoda, a glowing lantern lighting a quiet street in Gion, and Gion at night.
 Eastern Kyoto offers both iconic sights and quiet pockets of magic, especially if you stay nearby and explore early or after dark.

 Some of the city’s most iconic sites are tucked into this area: Kiyomizu-dera, with its panoramic hillside views, the Philosopher’s Path, Nanzen-ji, Kodai-ji, and the atmospheric alleyways of Ninenzaka and Sannenzaka.
 Despite its timeless beauty, Higashiyama is remarkably well-connected by the Keihan and Tozai subway lines.
 So whether you’re staying in a historic machiya or a sleek boutique hotel, getting around is easy.